 DigiCert certificate checker

-We are going to verify the Let’s Encrypt certificate with the DigiCert SSL certificate checker.
+We will verify the Let’s Encrypt certificate with the DigiCert SSL certificate checker.

 Enter the OWA URL of the Exchange Server, in my example mail.exoip.com.
 When entered, press the button Check Server.
 Have a look at the Subject Alternative Names, the certificate expiration, and that the certificate is correctly installed.